brianmhofmeister/brianmhofmeister.github.io/_posts/2020-05-22-what-is-bliss.markdown

 When including an external dependency it is *critical* in my opinion to use various techniques (inversion of control, facade) to guarantee that dependency is closely held by a single module of a project, and that module wraps and fronts the dependency with interfaces which are under my control.
 I can then mock my interfaces to test my interactions behave as expected within my code, and I should not need to worry about testing the dependency itself.
 If the dependency changes in a way that breaks my uses of it, or if I want to add some new use case requiring that dependency, my changes are isolated to one module, and are far simpler to test and integrate.

 Through isolation of the type described, the surface area of the contract between a project and its dependency can also be managed, and minimized.
 The integration module only provides the functions necessary to interact with the depedent library to satisfy known use cases, nothing more, nothing less.
-This restricts the possibility of abusing the use of a dependent library and may, in some cases, reveal that the dependency is simply not needed if a simple implementation is possible.
+This restricts the possibility of abusing the use of a dependent library and may, in some cases, reveal that the dependency is not needed if a simple implementation is possible.
 Careful management of this contract surface also means that when new use cases require interaction with the dependency, they can be added on-demand.

 ### Automate all the tests